 Raw fish is safe to eat if certain guidelines are followed.
 For example, freezing your fish at a certain temperature of -4 degrees Fahrenheit (-20 degrees Celsius) for several days, or frozen at -31 degrees Fahrenheit (-35 degrees Celsius) for 15 hours, will kill any parasites.

 Some people even take the extra step of curing fish to consume raw (a salt and sugar brine.)
-While others just back away from the idea.
+While others back away from the idea.
 I usually buy Tuna steaks frozen solid in packages that have been vacuumed sealed and have never encountered a bad experience that way.
-Even when I used raw salmon that I bought fresh and froze turned out well for me.
+Even when I used raw salmon that I buy fresh and freeze turn out well for me.

-You should test your fish and determine whether it’s safe to eat raw by inspecting the smell, color and other guidelines to kill any parasites.
-If you are not sure, cure the fish or make sure it goes the those freezer temperatures, provided.
-Here is a complete article whether it’s safe to eat Sushi.
+You should test your fish and determine whether it’s safe to eat raw by inspecting the smell, color, and other guidelines to kill any parasites.
+If you are not sure, cure the fish or make sure it goes through the freezer temperatures, provided.
+Here is a complete article on whether it’s safe to eat Sushi.

 Note: I can’t guarantee your safety, which is why you should go with guidelines or look for Sushi-grade seafood for your safety.